KonaTeam/kona-api/sections/authentication.md

 ```

+## Authenticating API requests
++
-## All API requests pass the access token for authentication
++All Kona API requests need to pass the access token for authentication.
+Your REST call should include `Authentication : Bearer access_token` in your header.

 ### Ruby
 ```ruby